What is Invoice Factoring? – Convert Invoices to Capital

 Invoice Factoring – Final Thoughts

-Invoice factoring is best for businesses that need working capital and have reliable customers that pay by invoice.
+Invoice factoring is best for businesses that need working capital and have reliable customers who pay by invoice.
 There are less expensive business financing solutions, but invoice factoring allows you to access the money tied up in accounts receivable sooner without incurring debt.

 As with all business financing, invoice factoring has its own set of risks and benefits.
 Ensure you carefully review the terms and conditions of any factoring agreement before you sign.